yellow-hank/pm_http_server/README.md

 # PM2.5 http Server
 This repository includes http server to be run on Synology NAS, along with docker setting files.

+## Introduction
+It is part of backend for ncku airpollution website.It connects with Mongodb and provides information for the website.

+## Framework
+Flask

 ## Requirements
 Docker